tio/tio/README.md

       --script <string>                  Run script from string
       --script-file <filename>           Run script from file
-      --script-run once|always|never     Run script on connect (default: always) -v, --version                          Display version -h, --help                             Display help
+      --script-run once|always|never     Run script on connect (default: always) --exec <command>                   Execute shell command with I/O redirected to device -v, --version                          Display version -h, --help                             Display help

 Options and profiles may be set via configuration file.

+In session you can press ctrl-t ? to list available key commands.

 See the man page for more details.
 ```